…by Jonas E. Alexis

 Quoted in Marc Fisher, “Sheldon Adelson: Casino magnate, mega-donor is a man of many motives,” Washington Post, October 23, 2012.

-Posted by Jonas E. Alexis on February 6, 2016, With 8245 Reads Filed under History, World.
+Posted by Jonas E. Alexis on February 6, 2016, With 8256 Reads Filed under History, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.